OFS/linux-dfl/Documentation/fpga/fpga-image-load.rst

 Collect status for an on-going image upload.
 The status returned includes how much data remains to be transferred, the progress of the image upload, and error information in the case of a failure.

+FPGA_IMAGE_LOAD_CANCEL:

+Request that an on-going image upload be cancelled.
+This IOCTL will return ENODEV if there is no update in progress.
+Depending on the implementation of the lower-level driver, the cancellation may take affect immediately.
+In other cases, the cancellation request may be blocked until a critical operation such as a FLASH is safely completed.